Single-orientation Crystalline Domains of Active Brownian Particles Lead to Collective Motions: Results

-We continue to compare the size of microphases and the velocity-correlation length.
-Microphases identified within one part of the high-density phase are presented in Fig.\ref{Fig.4}(a).
-Each black circle is positioned at the centroid of the microphase, with a radius corresponding to the microphase's gyration radius.
-The gyration radius of the $p$-th microphase is calculated using the formula $R^p_G=\sqrt{ N_p^{-1} \sum_{q \in p} (\bm{r}_q-\bm{r}_p^{c})^2}$.
-Here, $N_p$ is the number of particles within the $p$-th microphase, $\bm{r}_q$ is the particle's position vector, and $\bm{r}_p^{c}$ represents the position of the centroid of this microphase.
-We calculate the spatial velocity correlation of the high-density phase with $C(r)=\langle \bm{V}(0) \cdot \bm{V}(r)\rangle_h$.
+We continue by comparing the size of crystalline domains and the velocity-correlation length.
+Domains identified in one part of the high-density phase are presented in Fig.\ref{Fig.4}(a).
+Each black circle is positioned at the centroid of the domain, with a radius equal to the domain's gyration radius.
+The gyration radius for the $p$-th domain is calculated as $R^p_G=\sqrt{ N_p^{-1} \sum_{q \in p} (\bm{r}_q-\bm{r}_p^{c})^2}$, here $N_p$ is the number of particles within the $p$-th domain, $\bm{r}_q$ is a particle's position vector, and $\bm{r}_p^{c}$ represents the position vector of the domain's centroid.
+We calculate the spatial velocity correlation for the high-density phase using $C(r)=\langle \bm{V}(0) \cdot \bm{V}(r)\rangle_h$.
 These results are displayed in Fig.\ref{Fig.4}(b).
-The solid line is a fit to the data using the formula $\frac{A}{r^{1/2}}e^{-r/l}$\citep{caprini2020hidden,caprini2021spatial}.
-Where, $A$ is a fitting parameter and $l$ represents the correlation length.
-In Fig.\ref{Fig.4}(c), we show the comparison between velocity-correlation length and the weighted-average gyration radius $R_G=\frac{\sum_p N_p R_G^p}{\sum_p N_p}$.
-The velocity-correlation length matches the weighted-average gyration radius closely across all packing fractions.
-This consistency strongly indicates that the spatial extent of microphases and velocity-correlation domains are coincident.
+The solid line represents a fit to the data with the function $\frac{A}{r^{1/2}}e^{-r/l}$\citep{caprini2020hidden,caprini2021spatial}, where $A$ is a fitting parameter and $l$ is the correlation length.
+Fig.\ref{Fig.4}(c) shows a comparison between the velocity-correlation length and the weighted-average gyration radius, $R_G=\frac{\sum_p N_p R_G^p}{\sum_p N_p}$.
+The velocity-correlation length closely matches the gyration radius across all packing fractions.
+This agreement strongly supports that the spatial extent of the crystalline domains coincides with the velocity-correlation regions.